 The CRM replaced a mix of spreadsheets, generic software, and tribal knowledge with a single system built around how a luxury watch retailer actually operates.

-The 30% YOY growth since implementation reflects what happens when a business can see everything clearly: inventory, repairs, staff performance, customer relationships, all in one place.
+The 30% YOY growth since implementation reflects what happens when a business can see everything clearly: inventory, repairs, staff performance, customer relationships, all in one place with no reconciliation between systems.